flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   `http(s)://foo.example-site.com` must be reachable and must be under control of author/developer/project of the application.

-- For code hosting IDs, the git repository must be reachable.
+- For code hosting IDs, the git repository must be reachable and must belong to the application/project.

   For example, for the ID `io.github.username.reponame`, the git repository must be reachable at